A Chirality-Based Quantum Leap: Chirality in Biology

 \section{Chirality in Biology}

-Chirality plays a fundamental role in a host of physical processes, ranging across vast orders of magnitude in scale and including all biological interactions.
-Researchers have pondered the origins of this universal handedness from multiple vantage points, including cosmological \cite{Alexander2014}, astronomical \cite{Bailey2001}, astrophysical \cite{Cline2005}, biomolecular \cite{Blackmond2019, Kumar2017, Kurian2018}, and quantum field-theoretic \cite{Kurian2018}.
-The connection between spontaneous symmetry-breaking, chiral effects, and life is therefore an intimate one, but this nexus has not been easily understood, considering the diverse theoretical and experimental tools needed to probe the phenomena.
+Chirality plays a fundamental role in biology, ranging across vast orders of magnitude in scale.
+Researchers have pondered the origins of this universal handedness from multiple vantage points, including cosmological \cite{Alexander2014}, astronomical \cite{Bailey2001}, astrophysical \cite{Cline2005,life9010029}, biomolecular \cite{Blackmond2019, Kumar2017, Kurian2018}, violation of parity symmetry \cite{Quack}, and quantum field theory \cite{Kurian2018}.
+The connections between spontaneous symmetry breaking, chiral effects, and life are intimate, but this nexus has not been understood.

-Such sensitive relationships between the chirality of underlying quantum (charge, spin, exciton, plasmon) states and biological function abound.
-Co-author Kurian and colleagues \cite{Kurian2016} have shown that certain chiral enzyme complexes with palindromic symmetry conserve parity, and that the chirality is essential for the global synchronization of plasmon-like van der Waals fluctuations and for the symmetric recruitment of energy from DNA substrates for the formation of double-strand breaks in a site-specific fashion.
-The application of tools from quantum optics to describe biological chromophore lattices has resulted in the recent prediction of ultraviolet superradiance in certain cytoskeletal filaments \cite{Kurian2016}, which exhibit a stark spiral-cylindrical chiral symmetry (\textbf{Fig.\ \ref{FigBio1}}) that is reflected in the excitonic wavefunction distributed over the chromophore network (\textbf{Fig.\ \ref{FigBio2}}).
-The relationship between this electronic superradiance and its spintronic counterpart is an active area of investigation, which may be exploited for advanced biosensors and diagnostics.
+Sensitive relationships between the chirality of underlying quantum (charge, spin, exciton, and plasmon) states and biological function abound.
+Kurian and colleagues have shown that certain chiral enzyme complexes with palindromic symmetry conserve parity,\cite{Kurian2016} and that the chirality is essential for the global synchronization of plasmon-like van der Waals fluctuations and for the symmetric recruitment of energy from DNA substrates for the site-specific formation of double-strand breaks.
+The application of tools from quantum optics to describe biological chromophore lattices has resulted in the recent prediction of ultraviolet SR in certain cytoskeletal filaments \cite{Kurian2016}, which exhibit a striking spiral-cylindrical chiral symmetry (\textbf{Fig.\ \ref{FigBio1}}) that is reflected in the excitonic wave functions distributed over the chromophore network (\textbf{Fig.\ \ref{FigBio2}}).
+The relationship between this electronic SR and its spintronic counterpart is an active area of investigation, which may lead to advanced biosensors and diagnostics.